joanpadolina/css-to-the-rescue-1920/README.md

 Nevertheless I'm still proud in what I've achieved and explored the few days with this course.
 Also Dark and Light is hella awesome in my opnion!

+### Feedback // Vasilis

+Vasilis toldme to try and experiment with the lyrics I had in the background.
+He showed me the CSS trick [Almanac](https://css-tricks.com/almanac/)
+I've never seen this website before so I got excited.
+Definetly want to start digging through.

 <!--